 There are many speed test websites, such as Speedof.me, Fast.com, or Speedtest.net .
 Since you’re on this page, do a quick test right now.
 (Note: If you’re on the phone without Wi-Fi, this will use up your data.)

 So how fast is it?
 Totally fast, and you’re happy with it?
 Good for you!
 You can move on now.
 But if for some reason it’s not what you expected, keep in mind that chances are it’s not your correct Internet speed anyway.

 (Note: If you were using a phone’s cellular connection during the test, then that was indeed the real speed of your Internet.
 However, mobile Internet speed always varies a great deal depending on where you are.)

-That said, to find out the real speed of your broadband connection — in case, for some reason, you want to know for sure — you need to do a bit of preparation before testing.
+That said, to find out the real speed of your broadband connection, you need to do a bit of preparation before the testing.

 What you need to do a real Internet speed test